 Article 2

-For a transitional period until [12 months after publication], consignments of animal by-products and of derived products accompanied by a health certificate duly completed and signed in accordance with the appropriate model health certificate set out in Annex XV to Commission Regulation (EU) No 142/2011, in the version applicable before the amendments provided for by Article 1 of this Regulation, shall continue to be accepted for importation into or transit through the Union, provided that such health certificates were duly completed and signed no later than [10 months after publication].
+For a transitional period until [12 months after publication], consignments of animal by-products and of derived products accompanied by a health certificate or commercial documents duly completed and signed in accordance with the appropriate model health certificate set out in Annex XV to Commission Regulation (EU) No 142/2011, in the version applicable before the amendments provided for by Article 1 of this Regulation, shall continue to be accepted for importation into or transit through the Union, provided that such health certificates were duly completed and signed no later than [10 months after publication].

 Article 3

 This Regulation shall enter into force on the twentieth day following that of its publication in the Official Journal of the European Union.